dan-leo/masters/thesis/v8/3_design.md

 	\label{fig:ping5}
 	\end{minipage}}
  \hfill
-  \subfloat[At 10dB the data is more spread out from 200 - 500ms with a mean of 396.4ms and a tail at just under 1000ms in ECL 1.]{
+  \subfloat[In Technopark, at 10dB the data is more spread out from 200 - 500ms with a mean of 396.4ms and a tail at just under 1000ms in ECL 1, RSRP -101 dBm.]{
 	\begin{minipage}[c][1\width]{
 	   0.48\textwidth}
 	   \centering